Doctor Strange (2016 film): Cast

 Cumberbatch also portrays, uncredited, the villainous entity Dormammu.
 The actor suggested he take on the role to Derrickson, feeling that having the character be a "horrific" reflection of Strange would work better than just "being a big ghoulish monster".
 The director agreed, elaborating that the casting implies that Dormammu does not have a normal physical form in his own dimension, and so is simply imitating Strange for their confrontation.
 To create the character, Cumberbatch provided motion-capture reference for the visual effects team, and his voice was blended with that of another uncredited British actor, whom Derrickson described as having "a very deep voice".
 The producers also had Tony Todd record voice over for Dormammu as an alternative to Cumberbatch, but ultimately decided on using Cumberbatch for the voice.

 Chris Hemsworth reprises his role of Thor from previous MCU films in the film's mid-credits scene.
 Additionally, Linda Louise Duan appears, unnamed, as Tina Minoru, Mark Anthony Brighton portrays Daniel Drumm, and Topo Wresniwiro portrays Hamir, all Masters of the Mystic Arts under the Ancient One.
 The latter is based on Hamir the Hermit, Wong's father in the comics, who was the Ancient One's personal manservant.
 The character is neither a manservant nor Wong's father in the film.
 Zara Phythian, Alaa Safi, and Katrina Durden portray zealots under Kaecilius, and Pat Kiernan appears as himself.
-Doctor Strange co-creator Stan Lee makes a cameo appearance as a bus rider reading Aldous Huxley's The Doors of Perception.
+Stan Lee makes a cameo appearance as a bus rider reading Aldous Huxley's The Doors of Perception.
 Amy Landecker was cast as anesthesiologist Bruner, but the majority of her role was cut from the finished film.

 Production

 Development

 A film based on the Marvel Comics character Doctor Strange was initially listed as being in development at New World Pictures, with a script dated January 21, 1986, by Bob Gale, which never went further into production.
-By 1989, Alex Cox had co-written a script with Doctor Strange co-creator Stan Lee.
+By 1989, Alex Cox had co-written a script with Marvel Comics' Stan Lee.
 The script had the character traveling to the Fourth Dimension before facing the villain Dormammu on Easter Island, Chile.
-A film using this script was almost made by Regency, but the company's films were distributed by Warner Bros. at the time, which was in a dispute with Marvel over merchandising.
+A film using this script was almost made by Regency, but Regency's films were distributed by Warner Bros. at the time, which was in a dispute with Marvel over merchandising.
 Around this time, producer Charles Band optioned the property from Marvel and began developing a film at his studio Full Moon Entertainment.
 However, the option expired before production could begin and the project was reworked into the 1992 film Doctor Mordrid, whose titular character bore similarities to Doctor Strange.
 By December 1992, Wes Craven had signed to write and direct Doctor Strange for release in either 1994 or 1995, with Savoy Pictures distributing.
 In 1995, David S. Goyer had completed a script for the film.
 By April 1997, Columbia Pictures had purchased the film rights and Jeff Welch was working on a new screenplay, with Bernie Brillstein and Brad Grey producing.